Traversal Verification for Speculative Tree Decoding

 By Lemmas \ref{l3} and \ref{l4}, we show that among all valid chain verification algorithms (i.e., valid draft verification algorithms satisfying the constraints in \cite[Lemma 2]{blockV}), Traversal Verification accepts any given subsequence with the highest probability as the same as Block Verification.
-Specifically, for any given sampling sequence $\al$, we have
+Specifically, for a given decoding chain $\al=(\al_0,\dots,\al_\g)$ based on $\M_s$, we have

 This implies Theorem \ref{thm:chain_op} holds.